-Type of product/ service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Outsourcing services The customer consumes the benefit of the outsourcing services as the service is provided.
-Invoicing takes place on a monthly basis based on the pre-agreed annual fee. recognized and invoiced during the period of Web design services once design is completed.
+Type of product/ service performance obligations, including significant payment terms Revenue recognition under IFRS 15 Software development, implementation and licensing generated based on pre-agreed milestones set in the contracts.
+Invoices are usually payable within 30 days. implementation contracts is allocated to the implementation activities and maintenance service based on the Company's pricing list.
+Revenue arising from implementation activities is recognized at a point in time, following completion of the pre-agreed milestones set in the contracts with customers.
+Contract assets are recognized for unbilled revenue where performance obligations have been completed.
+Upon the completion of a milestone the rights become uncoditional and the contract asset wholly or partially is recognised in revenue.
+Maintenance services Invoicing usually takes place monthly and in some cases annually, based on the pre-agreed annual fee.
+Invoices are usually payable within 30 days.
+Revenues from maintenance services are recognized during the period of service provision.
+The invoiced amounts are recognized when the service is rendered.
+The invoiced amounts are recognized in the contractual assets until the provision period arrives and then they are transferred into receivables.
+Outsourcing services The customer consumes the benefit of the outsourcing services as the service is provided.
+Invoicing takes place on a monthly basis based on the pre-agreed annual fee. recognized and invoiced during the period of Web design services The customer obtains control of the product once design is completed.
 Invoices are generated based on pre-agreed milestones set in the contracts.
-Invoices are usually payable Revenues arising from web design services are recognized at a point in time, after the specified milestones have been completed and the product has been delivered to the customer.
+Invoices are usually payable within 30 days.
+Revenues arising from web design services are recognized at a point in time, after the specified milestones have been completed and the product has been delivered to the customer.
 Revenues arising from maintenance and hosting activities are recognized in the period for which the service is provided. l Cloud Services cloud service as the service is provided.
 Invoicing usually takes place monthly and in Revenues from I Cloud maintenance services are recognized over the period of service provision.
 Revenue is recognized on a time-to-moment basis and billed over the period of service.